</ img>

 Cable type

-Removable MMCX, balanced, L-shaped connector
+Removable MMCX, symmetrical, L-shaped connector

 Length of cable